 - Bloodthirst - When it charges a living model, this model gains +2" movement.

-- Man-Eater - This model may charge living warrior models without being forced.
+- Man-Eater - This model can charge living warrior models without being forced.

-- Torpid - If a Bull Snapper destroys a living enemy model with a basic melee attack, it can immediately end its activation after the attack is resolved.
-If this model's activation ends as a result of Torpid, you can remove 1 fury point.
+- Torpid - If this model destroys a living enemy model with a basic melee attack, it can immediately end its activation after the attack is resolved.
+If this model's activation ends as a result of Torpid, you can remove 1 fury point from this model.